lmcad-unicamp/PB3Opt/README.md

 * BO5 is the BO-6rnd-EIbiased
 * RS is the Ranking-Search

-Besides that, we implement two objective functions (OBJ1 and OBJ2).
+Besides that, we implemented two objective functions (OBJ1 and OBJ2).
 Where, OBJ1 is about experimentation cost and OBJ2 is about experimentation time.
-We also implement OBJ3 for experimentation cost with PI and OBJ4 for experimentation time with PI.
+We also implemented OBJ3 for experimentation cost with PI and OBJ4 for experimentation time with PI.

 ## DATASETS

 Our datasets are available in the csvs/ path.
-Earch dataset file is explaned as follows:
+Each dataset file is explaned as follows:

 * **instance.csv**: Computer clusters instance type file.
 * **dataset-treino.csv**: Search space of train dataset.